Trigger Point Pain Finder: Hip, Thigh & Knee

 Can acupuncture and dry needling help IT band, knee, or hamstring pain?

 Yes.
-These techniques deactivate deep muscular trigger points, improve mobility, reduce inflammation, and help restore normal movement patterns.
+These techniques can deactivate deep muscular trigger points, improve mobility, reduce inflammation, and help restore normal movement patterns.
 Check out our blog post below to read more on this.

 Get Your Free Hip, Thigh & Knee Recovery Guide